scholvind01-ui/scholvind01-ui/README.md

 - Html and CSS
 - Python (learning)
 - Git and GitHub (learning)

+## Current Goals:
+- Improve my understanding of Python and Java
+- Graduate
+- Begin working on a portfolio that will increase my chances of finding employment
 <!--
 **scholvind01-ui/scholvind01-ui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.